ThinkDataEd/curriculum/docs/unit1/lesson2.md

     vary by class.***</span>

-    100. If you were handed a blank stick figure and knew only the person's name, could you fill in the rest of the information? <span style="color:grey">***No. You would not know a person’s height, GPA, shoe preference, etc. just by knowing their name.***</span>
+    100. If you were handed a blank stick figure and knew only the person's name, could you fill in the rest of the information? <span style="color:grey">***Answer: No. You would not know a person’s height, GPA, shoe preference, etc. just by knowing their name.***</span>

 8. Explain to the students that the general categories of information, such as a person’s height, are